Biography

 Donald Hilton, M.D. is a board-certified neurosurgeon specializing in minimally invasive spine surgery.
 Dr. Hilton graduated cum laude with his medical degree from the University of Texas-Galveston in 1988.
 He continued towards a surgery internship and later residency training in neurosurgery at the University of Tennessee.

-Dr. Hilton currently serves as a clinical associate professor of neurology at the University of Texas Medical School in San Antonio. and is nationally recognized for developing the first tubular dilating system, designed to be used collaboratively with a three-dimensional microscope.
+Dr. Hilton is nationally recognized for assisting in developing the first tubular dilating system designed to be used collaboratively with a three-dimensional microscope.
 This system has widely impacted surgical treatment for herniated discs, degenerative joints, and spinal stenosis.
-In addition, Dr. Hilton is recognized as one of the Best Doctor’s in America for the past 8 years, as well as a Texas Super Doctor.
-He is a published author of several book chapters, peer-reviewed journals, and his book He Restoreth My Soul.
+In addition, Dr. Hilton has been recognized as one of the Best Doctors in America since 2009, Castle Connolly since 2010, and a Texas Super Doctor.
+He is a published author of several book chapters, peer-reviewed journals, and his book; He Restoreth My Soul.

-Dr. Donald Hilton has spoken nationally and internationally concerning minimally invasive surgery and is a member of several medical associations including the American Medical Association, Texas Medical Association, Texas Association of Neurological Surgeons, AANS Joint Section on Neurotrauma and Critical Care, and the Congress of Neurological Surgeons.
-Additionally, Dr. Hilton is venerated for his work presenting the neurological impact of pornography addiction on the brain, receiving the Guardian of the Light award from Lighted Candle Society alongside his wife in 2008.
-He is a highly respected and acclaimed team member of Neurological Associates of San Antonio.
+Dr. Donald Hilton has spoken nationally and internationally concerning minimally invasive surgery.
+He is a member of several medical associations, including the Texas Association of Neurological Surgeons, the AANS Joint Section on Neurotrauma and Critical Care, and the Congress of Neurological Surgeons.
+Additionally, Dr. Hilton is venerated for his work presenting the neurological impact of pornography addiction on the brain.
+He received the Guardian of the Light award from the Lighted Candle Society alongside his wife in 2008 and presented at a Vatican Conference.
+He is on the Board of Directors of the National Center on Sexual Exploitation.
+He is a highly respected and acclaimed team member of Neurosurgical Associates of San Antonio, P.A.

 Associations & Education